 Criminal Defense for Your Virginia Drug Charges

-If you have been charged with a drug offense you are not alone, they are one of the most common criminal charges judges see come in and out of their courtroom.
-That being said they are also one of the most legally complex charges criminal defense attorneys face.
-Many involve unlawful arrests, searches, seizures and are motivated by racial bias.
+If you have been charged with a drug offense you are not alone, they are one of the most common criminal charges in Virginia.
+That being said, they are also one of the most legally complex charges criminal defense attorneys face.
+Many involve unlawful arrests, searches, seizures and other tough issues such as racial bias.

-Chludzinski & Mitchell's Virginia defense attorneys represent clients facing a multitude of drug and narcotics charges.
+Our Virginia defense attorneys have represented clients facing a multitude of types of drug related charges.
 C&M Law has years of experience fighting everything from cross country multimillion dollar RICO drug trafficking cases, to simple possession of a controlled substance.
 We are invested in providing our clients with the best defense possible.
 Book a consultation today to discuss your case

 Drug Crimes in Virginia

 Crimes involving drug possession are covered by Virginia Code Section 18.2-250.
 This code makes it illegal to possess a controlled substance without a valid prescription from a medical practitioner.
 The charge and associated penalties will vary depending on the type of drug found in your possession, which determines the Schedule the drug is classified under, in addition to the quantity of the drug found.

 Schedule I or II – Class 5 felony